richmondu/FT900/IoT/aws_demos_ft_greengrass_lwip_mbedtls/README.md

    Additional ciphersuites may be later added to support Microsoft Azure and Google Cloud.

+   Update: ECDHE_RSA and AES_GCM ciphersuites have been supported.
+   These stronger ciphersuites can be enabled via a macro (See Security section below).

 2. To use these 2 ciphersuites, the following macros and its dependencies are enabled: